ege915/cse15l-lab-reports/LabReport2.md

 ## Part 3
 Something that I learned from lab in week 2 was how to build and run a server on a local computer.
 It was cool to see how using the commands ```javac Server.java NumberServer.java``` and ```java NumberServer 4000``` (specifically for the files we used during lab) could start a server.
 Then by going to the url produced, you could see the output from methods in the NumberServer.java file.
-I also learned that in order to stop the server, you can press ```Crtl-C```.
+I also learned that in order to stop the server, you can press ```Crtl-C``` and that if you make a change to the server, you have to first stop the server and then restart it.